 Throughout Fiennes Tang’s decades of experience in the film industry, he’d also had moments when he’d needed more than eight takes to pass a scene.
 However, this was his first scene after his rebirth.
 Getting stuck in the mud right at the beginning made it difficult for Tang Feng to not feel frustrated and impatient.
 Not only that, he felt a scene like the one he was filming right now shouldn’t require seven or eight tries to pass.

 The content of the scene was simple.
 At the start of the movie, Tang Feng’s role, the monk Tang, would walk down the streets of China while carrying the urn holding the old priest’s ashes.
-The skies above him were grey and grim, while the passersby walking around him were cold and indifferent.
+The skies above him were grey and grim, while the passersby walked around him cold and indifferent.

 No one took notice of the lone monk.
 Dressed in a black monk habit with the hood covering his face, Tang appeared both restless and miserable.